amperity/amperity-docs/amperity_datagrid/source/source_snowflake_azure.rst

    .. caution:: You must add a blank line to the end of the |source-name| query.

-   Use |ext_snowflake_query_syntax| to build a query to run against a table that is to be pulled to Amperity.
+   Use `Snowflake query syntax <https://docs.snowflake.com/en/sql-reference/constructs.html>`__ |ext_link| to build a query to run against a table that is to be pulled to Amperity.

    .. important:: The name of the query must be added to the **file** parameter within the load operations.
 For example: